Football in Austria

 Football is the most popular sport in Austria.
+Around 55% of the Austrians are football fans.
 The Austrian Football Association, the ÖFB (Österreichischer Fußball-Bund), was founded in 1904 and has been a member of FIFA since then.

 Despite the sport's popularity, except for a successful streak in the early 1930s, the country's national team has not been successful in tournaments.
 Austria played their first ever European championship as a qualifier in 2016, but finished last in their group and failed to advance.
-Their only prior appearance in the European championship was in 2008 (when it co-hosted the championship with Switzerland and was thus exempt from qualification), but was promptly eliminated already at the group stage.
+Appeared in the European championship in 2008 (when it co-hosted the championship with Switzerland), 2016, 2020 and recently qualified for 2024.
+Their best up to date achievement of this competition was the Round of 16 in the 2020 edition.